hjyoon93/iMIA/TypeDB2SBN/README.md

 4. An executable JAR file called *TypeDB2SBN-<VERSION>-jar-with-dependencies.jar* will be created in the *target* folder.
 This file can be executed with a Java Runtime Environment (version 11 or newer suggested).
 	* Similarly, a source JAR file called *TypeDB2SBN-<VERSION>-sources.jar* will be created in the *target* folder.
 This is a standard JAR container with the project's source code.
 A JAR file is an ordinary ZIP file that can be extracted with any ZIP package extraction tool of your choice.

+See *pom.xml* (the maven configuration file) for details about this project's configuration.

 ## How to run